SimalChaudhari/stripe-in-codeigniter/readme.rst

 so there are many payment integration but Strip payment gateway is one of the easiest and powerful solution.

 you must have stripe account and stripe is provide API Keys as bellow.
-#1.
+##1.
 Test API Keys
-#2.
+##2.
 Live API Keys

-#1.
+##1.
 Test API Keys

--> Login https://stripe.com/ with your Stripe account credentials and navigate to the Developers » API keys page. this keys are use for developing purposem so before go to live it will help to test.
+[ Login https://stripe.com/ with your Stripe account credentials and navigate to the Developers » API keys page. this keys are use for developing purposem so before go to live it will help to test.]

  This is stripe API documentation https://stripe.com/docs/api where you can check the code and parameter for particular API